 FDA Approves Label Update for Inclisiran as Monotherapy for Hypercholesterolemia

-"This first-line label update reinforces Leqvio's proven ability to effectively lower LDL-C, a critical risk factor for heart disease," Victor Bultó, president of US at Novartis, said in a news release.1 "With this new indication enabling Leqvio's use as monotherapy along with diet and exercise, we now have the potential to help even more patients achieve their LDL-C lowering goals earlier in their treatment journey."
+"This first-line label update reinforces Leqvio's proven ability to effectively lower LDL-C, a critical risk factor for heart disease," Victor Bultó, president of Novartis US, said in a news release.1 "With this new indication enabling [inclisiran's] use as monotherapy along with diet and exercise, we now have the potential to help even more patients achieve their LDL-C–lowering goals earlier in their treatment journey."

 The updated label removes the requirement that inclisiran should be used on top of or in combination with statin therapies.
 Other updates included revising primary hyperlipidemia to hypercholesterolemia to accurately focus on LDL-C reduction.1

-Furthermore, inclisiran showed that the drug also could be added to statin therapy and helped reduce LDL-C more than typical statin therapy alone in another study (NCT04929249).
-LDL-C reductions with inclisiran were at 60% compared with 7% for the usual care.3
+Furthermore, inclisiran showed that the drug could also be added to statin therapy and helped reduce LDL-C levels more than typical statin therapy alone in another study (

 REFERENCES